6 Best Life Insurance Companies in New Jersey 2023

 MassMutual: Best for Non-Smokers

-MassMutual got its start in 1851 selling life insurance in the city of Springfield, Massachusetts, and the company is now in the Fortune 500.
+MassMutual started in 1851, selling life insurance in Springfield, Massachusetts, and the company is now in the Fortune 500.

 We like MassMutual because they offer term life, whole life, and universal life insurance coverage.